Lesterpaintstheworld/terminal-velocity/demande/02_005_4_guiding_principles.md

 - Ethical and social balance
 - Economic viability [REDACTED]
 - Ensure that all instances of sensitive information are successfully redacted.
+- Ensure that all instances of sensitive information are successfully redacted.
 - Systemic sustainability

 ### Key Metrics